 Above: Indigenous Embera girls run across outlines of bodies drawn in San Antonio Park to protest the murders of indigenous peoples, social and environmental activists, re-inserted ex-guerrillas days before the murder of Javier Ordoñez and the 9S massacre.
 The park was the scene of carnage on the 10th of June 1995 when a bomb placed by a drug mafia destroyed a bronze sculpture of a bird by Colombian artist Fernando Botero and rocketed shrapnel across the plaza, killing 23 and injuring 200 people attending a free vallenato music concert.
 The majority of the victims were poor and after twenty-seven years no one has been attributed as responsible for the crime, much less brought to justice.

 The term democide was coined by North American political scientist Rudolph Rummel to describe the intentional killing of unarmed civilians by a government, either by its own agents or by illegal groups in cohorts with it.
-The definition includes that of government omissions and neglect where a civilian population is abandoned and left at the mercy of natural disasters, hunger and the actions of organised crime etc.
+The definition includes those of government omissions and neglect where a civilian population is abandoned and left at the mercy of natural disasters, hunger and the actions of organised crime etc.

 And then, on the 9th of September 2020, five months after we had watched in awe as the Black Lives Matter protests swept the USA came our very own George Floyd moment.
 Our George was called Javier; he too could not breathe; he too pleaded for mercy; the cellphone footage of his detention too went viral.
-In a previous era, the crime would have been buried in government and police denials but the footage recorded by bystanders presented incontroverible evidence that could not be denied obliged the nation to pull its head from the sand.
+In a previous era, the crime would have been buried in government and police denials but the footage recorded by bystanders presented incontrovertible evidence that could not be denied obliged the nation to pull its head from the sand.

 Javier Ordoñez was detained and tortured with tasers by two policemen on the public highway and then taken to a neighbourhood police post – a CAI – where he was subsequently beaten to death.
 The images of his detention and news of his murder caused great indignation and protests erupted all across the capital the following night, which came to be infamously known as 9S.
 During the protests, police opened fire on the crowds with live ammunition, killing thirteen protesters and bystanders in Bogotá and the neighbouring municipality of Soacha.